st155213/Free-YouTube-MP3-Downloader-Python/README.md

 Install Python from [python.org](https://www.python.org/) and make sure to check __Add Python to PATH__

 ## Step 2: Test if Pip is installed
+Hold: Win + R
+Type:cmd
+and Execute it.
 Execute: pip --version

 If you see a version number it is already installed and go to the next step.